rformassspectrometry/RforMassSpectrometry.org/content/pkgs.md

 <h2>MsExperiment</h2>

-<p>The MsExperiment package provdes the infrastructure to store
+<p>The MsExperiment package provides the infrastructure to store
 and manage all aspects related to a complete proteomics or metabolomics mass spectrometry experiment.
-It relieves on the other RforMassSpectrometry core packages for the data crunching. <a href="https://github.com/rformassspectrometry/MsExperiment">Learn more ...</a></p> </div> </div>
+It relies on the other RforMassSpectrometry core packages for the data crunching. <a href="https://github.com/rformassspectrometry/MsExperiment">Learn more ...</a></p> </div> </div>